MQ-FOAR705/SophieWallace_POC_Contents/README.md

 # Outline:

-This package includes the Automation workflow, photos for testing, an exiftool script, a Tropy project file, a license and this README file.
+This package includes the Automation workflow, photos for testing, an exiftool script, a license and this README file.
 The following tools are implemented in this demonstration:

-Automator is an exclusive Mac application that programs a workflow by automating repetitive tasks using a drag and drop interface.
+* **Automator** is an exclusive Mac application that programs a workflow by automating repetitive tasks using a drag and drop interface.

-Tropy is an open-source tool software program for research photo management.
+* **Tropy** is an open-source tool software program for research photo management.

-Exiftool is an open-source software program for reading, writing, and manipulating image, audio, video, and PDF metadata.
+* **Exiftool** is an open-source software program for reading, writing, and manipulating image, audio, video, and PDF metadata.

-Duplicati is an open-source software program thats stores securly encrypted backuips on cloud storage services.
+* **Duplicati** is an open-source software program thats stores securely encrypted backups on cloud storage services.

-Github Desktop is an open-source software program that seamlessly contributese to projefcts on Github and Github Enterprise.
+* **Github Desktop** is an open-source software program that seamlessly contributes to projects on Github and Github Enterprise.

 # Requirements:
 This can only be run on a macOS Catalina.
 It cannot be run on Windows.